dingusagar/mind-palace/README.md

 # mind-palace

 mind-palace is a tool for highlighting and storing information as a knowledge graph as you read something online.
-After
+It offers an interactive tool for quickly searching the knowledge graph and retrieving the information.

 #### Initial Idea :
 Use case 1 :